sifzerda/ImageUp/README.md

 ## (5) Usage

 Images are uploaded and hosted on MS Azure.
-If user is logged in, URLs for uploaded images are saved in user's model and can be retrieved on their profile page.
-Otherwise images are uploaded anonymously.
+If user is logged in, URLs for uploaded images can be saved in user's model and can be retrieved on their profile page.
+This is recommended otherwise user will lose access to image.

 ## (6) Dev Stuff: Building: